Life, Menopause, Migraine

 “You may decide to take up an insane and hopeless cause.
 You may decide to walk to Canada, or that it is high time you begin to collect old blue china, three thousand pieces of which will leave you bankrupt.
 Suddenly the solution to all problems lies in selling your grandmother’s gold watch or drinking your body weight in cider vinegar.
 A kind of wild forest blood runs in your veins.” – Mary Ruefle

-I think we all can agree what my “insane and hopeless cause is.
+I think we can all agree on what my “insane and hopeless cause” is:

-Writing a screenplay, “building” a John Hughes museum in my head, writing at a dead director’s grave
+Writing a screenplay, building a John Hughes museum in my head, or writing at the grave of a dead director…

 channeling John Hughes

-In the past five years alone, I have written an entire screenplay based on nonsense, painted six rooms in my house, painted my front door four different colors, and migrated my blog three times.
+In the last five years, I’ve written a whole screenplay full of nonsense, painted six rooms, repainted my front door four times, and migrated my blog three times.

-I wanted to learn to play guitar after hearing a Grammy performance by H.E.R.; I also wanted to shave the side of my head and dye the rest of my hair purple.
-No, silver.
-Or maybe pink?
-Or maybe get a full sleeve tattoo.
+I wanted to learn guitar after watching H.E.R. perform at the Grammys—her music lit a fire in me.
+I wanted to shave the side of my head and dye the rest silver.
+Or maybe purple.
+Or pink.
+Or get a full sleeve tattoo.

 I wanted to be a home stager.
-When I didn’t want to be a professional organizer.
-When I didn’t want to go back to school and finish my bachelor’s degree.
+Then a professional organizer.
+Then return to school to finish my bachelor’s degree.

-I’d say there is definitely “wild forest blood” that’s been running in my veins.
+I’d say I have “wild forest blood” running through my veins.

-Some call it a mid-life crisis but mine is more than likely perimenopause, which in some respects is a mid-life crisis.
-I am more than halfway done with my life, and it’s making me sad.
+Some call it a midlife crisis; mine is probably perimenopause, which in many ways is a midlife crisis.
+I’m more than halfway through life, and that makes me sad.

 Do I miss my period?
-God, no. Do I miss my period?
 Sometimes, yes.
+Other times, not at all.

 Grayscale Photo of Man, Woman, and Child